rawitat/gtypist_lessons/programming_quotes.typ

  :
  :Studying agents in isolation is a fruitful way of discovering insights into :the form and function of an agent, but doing so has some known limitations.
- :Specifically, reductionism fails when we try to use it a reverse direction.
+ :Specifically, reductionism fails when we try to use it in a reverse direction.
  :As we shall see throughout this book, having a complete and perfect under- :standing of how an agent behaves in no way guarantees that you will be able :to predict how this single event will behave for all time or in the context